Boosting The Capacities of African Telecom Regulators Through Peer-to-Peer Learning

 Strengthening ties for inclusive digital development

 The Communications Authority of Kenya (CA) and SPIDER have extended their strategic collaboration in the iPRIS Project, reaffirming a mutual commitment toward inclusive and sustainable digital development in Africa.
-The latest engagement, hosted by CA, sought to enhance cooperation around regulatory capacity strengthening, policy innovation, and regional alignment.
+The latest engagement, hosted by CA on May 7th, aimed to enhance cooperation in strengthening regulatory capacity, promoting policy innovation, and fostering regional alignment.
 From CA, SPIDER was welcomed by the Director General, Mr David Mugonyi, Patricia Kerretts - Kemei, Mr Fred Onchoka (from the 2023A cohort), and Mr Dominic Ooko (from the 2024C cohort).

 Collaboration remains a foundation of the iPRIS project, which aims to strengthen digitalisation via African-led and context-centred solutions.
 Since the first ITP programme (2016–2022), CA has remained a competent partner, leading in advancing regulatory best practices with technical expertise and a sincere commitment to gender-inclusive issues.
 The first iPRIS cohort, 2023A, featured CA and they are now alumnus, having completed their cycle in Nov 2024.
 The current CA participants are in the fourth iPRIS cohort, 2024C, and they are soon to complete their cycle later this year.